 - How long will we have to work from home?

 - What impact will the shut down have on our business?

 As we explore this topic of what local businesses can do during the COVID-19 pandemic, we want to say thank you for what you provide to your community as a small business owner:

-In this article, we sill show you local SEO tips that can make a big difference for your business in the coming weeks, or, God forbid, months.
+In this article, we will show you local SEO tips that can make a big difference for your business in the coming weeks or, God forbid, months.

 Local Business COVID-19 Tips

 Communicate (a Lot)

 One of the most important things that any local business can do during this crisis, whether deemed an essential or non-essential service, is to provide timely and accurate information to both its customer base and the community.

 Here are three places you can do this:

 For quite some time, SEO professionals have stressed the importance of a Google My Business (GMB) page.